Nature in the Neighbourhood

 All Things Wild

-What we do on site, to help the native wildlife
+We help protect the native wildlife

 We have a bug hotel in our Wild Meadow, to help provide a home for many insects.

-We try to ensure that we provide plants on site, that are beneficial for bees and other wildlife.
+We try to ensure that we provide plants on site, that are beneficial for Bee’s and other wildlife.

 We have a hedgehog box, to provide a safe home for wild hedgehogs.